biopython/biopython.github.io/wiki/GitUsage.md

 Relevance
 =========

+If you just want to grab the latest (not yet officially released) Biopython from our repository, see out \[git|source code page\].
+This page is about actually using git for tracking changes.

-If you have found a problem with Biopython, and think you know how to fix it, then we suggest following the simple route of [filing a bug](http://bugzilla.open-bio.org/) and describe you fix.
+If you have found a problem with Biopython, and think you know how to fix it, then we suggest following the simple route of [filing a bug](http://bugzilla.open-bio.org/) and describe your fix.
 Ideally, you would upload a patch file showing the differences between the latest version of Biopython (from our repository) and your modified version.
 Working with the command line tools *diff* and *patch* is a very useful